drieswijns/ahorn/README.md

 Ahorn
 ===================

-A game description framework and game playing AI library.
+A game description framework and game playing AI library, written entirely in Python.

 Quickstart
 ==========